RiceDope/ricepos/README.md

 This is the file containing all custom settings that will be applied globaly throughout the application.
 Window size is the first one that I will be adding.

 ## Recent Updates
-- Changed the structure of App.java for to allow a more easy switch between scenes.
-- Updated Pos.java to include a logout button (This will eventually be moved and allow for a sort of *Session* variable)
-- Removed unecessary imports from certain classes.
+- Added function to write to the users.json file
+- Added login functionality
-- Added the groundwork for the User.java class.
+- Added Hash.java which allows for the use of a SHA-256 hash (https://www.geeksforgeeks.org/sha-256-hash-in-java/)
-- Added the groundwork for the FileManagement.java class. - creates users.java and customisations.java if they don't exist with default values
-- App.java now reads custom window dimensions from files located in the user.home directory
+- Added a sort of session variable by storing a variable called currentUser.
+It is of class User.java
+- Added functionality for users to either be logged in as manager or employee.

 ## Links
 These are links to sites that helped me while developing the project or software that you need to run the program.